 During a global emergency such as this, we must mobilize all available resources to overcome the challenges ahead.
 We are proud to contribute to finding solutions to this challenge facing humanity.

-Among our many commitments, we are the sole partner of Agostino Gemelli University Policlinic in building its Covid 2 Hospital in Rome (formerly the private Columbus Hospital), exclusively dedicated to the care of patients suffering from coronavirus.
-The financial commitment for these interventions amounts to approximately 35 million euros.
-And to tackle the fight against the Covid-19 pandemic, we have made the HPC5 supercomputer, the world's most powerful industrial supercomputer, available for research.
+Among our many commitments, we are the sole partner of Agostino Gemelli University Policlinic in building its COVID 2 Hospital in Rome (formerly the private Columbus Hospital), exclusively dedicated to the care of patients suffering from coronavirus.
+The financial commitment to these projects amounts to approximately 35 million euros.
+And to tackle the fight against the COVID-19 pandemic, we have made the HPC5 supercomputer, the world's most powerful industrial supercomputer, available for research.
+In the field of communication, we have financed public information campaigns with the Italian Federation of general practitioners on the role of the family doctor as the primary point of contact in the fight against COVID-19, as well as a campaign on informing the elderly about services they can access for assistance in their daily needs, as they have not been able to leave their home for an extended period.
+In addition, we have also made our company fleets available, supporting those who are at the forefront of health emergencies every day.
 Then, in the Versalis plant in Crescentino (near Vercelli), we have started production of a new line of hand disinfectant, whose active ingredient is ethanol, obtained from raw vegetable material, to support growing demand in Italy for this personal protective equipment.
+It has already been distributed and donated to ARPA Piedmont and Piedmont’s civil protection department.

 HPC5: a research supercomputer